-General and administration expenses include items such as legal and audit fees, trustee fees, investor relations expenses, trustees' and officers' insurance premiums, costs associated with the REIT's Unit option plan and other general and administrative expenses associated with the operation of the REIT.
+General and administration expenses include items such as legal and audit fees, trustee fees, investor relations expenses, trustees' and officers' insurance premiums, costs associated with the REIT's Unit option plan and other general and administrative expenses.
 Also included in general and administration expenses are asset management fees payable to Starlight.
 See "Related Party Transactions and Arrangements - Arrangements with Starlight".

-General and administration expenses increased \$187 or 22% in Q2-2019 compared to Q2-2018 and \$976 or 58% in YTD-2019 mainly due to an increase in asset management fees as a result of portfolio growth, offset by the change in Unit-based compensation expense.
+General and administration expenses increased \$604 or 77% in Q3-2019 and \$1,580 or 64% in YTD-2019 compared to the same period in 2018 mainly due to an increase in asset management fees as a result of portfolio growth and the recognition of the change in the fair value of Unit options.